 Soon, however, Porsche returned to Germany, establishing its Stuttgart headquarters and its legacy of building one incredible car after another.
 Some of the company's best cars have been everyday production models, some have been track-focused thoroughbreds, but all have hewed to the Porsche ethos of superior engineering.

-If French chefs can device ways to make even distasteful-sounding delicacies unexpectedly delicious (witness the transformation of the humble snail to escargot), then brilliant German engineers could surely make rear-engined cars as agile as ballerinas, right?
+If French chefs can devise ways to make even distasteful-sounding delicacies unexpectedly delicious (witness the transformation of the humble snail to escargot), then brilliant German engineers could surely make rear-engined cars as agile as ballerinas, right?
 Here, ten models that exemplify Porsche's engineering mastery.

 10. Porsche Boxster.
 In 1993, Porsche stood at the precipice of oblivion.
 A recent recession had decimated the company's sales, as the yuppie drivers who pumped up sales of its front-engine 944 abandoned the brand for less flashy sheet metal.
 The 911 was just seen as antiquated as it approached its 30th birthday.
 Then Porsche revealed the Boxster concept car at the Detroit Auto Show.